Understanding Capital Expenditure: A Comprehensive Guide

 capex

-• Purchasing building or property
+• Purchasing a building or property

 • Equipment Upgrade